chauxvive/100-days-of-code/log.md

 # 100 Days Of Code - Log

 #
+### Day 21 October 7th, 2018, Sunday
+45m remaining

+**Today's Progress**:
+* Data Analysis D3 on FreeCodeCamp
+  * 29/29 complete, done with D3.
+Looking forward to playing with that more in the future. now on to..
+* JSON and APIs on FreeCodeCamp (yay, something I've worked with before)
+  * 5/9 complete
+* Lighthouse Labs 21 days of code

+**Thoughts**:
+* Up in Maine today, got a bit of this done early last night because I was on a roll.
+Completing tomorrow's worth will be tough but I'll work it out.

 ### Day 20 October 6th, 2018, Saturday
-15m remaining

 **Today's Progress**:
 * Data Analysis D3 on FreeCodeCamp
   * 29/29 complete, done with D3.
 Looking forward to playing with that more in the future. now on to..
 * JSON and APIs on FreeCodeCamp (yay, something I've worked with before)
-  * 2/9 complete
+  * 5/9 complete
 * set up android studio for flutter
 * Lighthouse Labs 21 days of code
+  * completed 5 in the clumsiest way possible (converting letters to numbers with a giant switch statement, ouch.)
+I'll read up to find a better solution later, but complete first, refactor after right?

 **Thoughts**:
-* Progress is small but feels really good.
-Looking over the upcoming GoogleDev fest, I see I should learn mostly flutter and touch on Vue.
-And look up Google Actions, which I know literally nothing about.
-Ideally I'll have folks looking over my stuff early next week so I can make sure it doesn't look like trash by the time of the DevFest (since right now, I'm not entirely sure what trash looks like!)
-Right now I have stuff spread between github, my codepens, and my portfolio page (which needs updating) and so I feel like I'm all over the place.
+* Up in Maine today, got a bit of this done early last night because I was on a roll.
+Completeing tomorrow's worth will be tough but I'll work it out.

 ### Day 19 October 5th, 2018, Friday